Welcome to Jackson County Comprehensive High School!

 Thank you again for visiting — have a great school year.

 And, as always… it’s a Great Day to Be a Panther!

-Kendra Phillips, Assistant Principal
+Kendra Phillips, Associate Principal

 Mrs. Phillips grew up in Jackson County and graduated as Valedictorian from Jackson County High School in 1984.
 She received her undergraduate degree from the University of Georgia in Mathematics Education.
 She earned a Master’s degree in Middle School Education from Brenau University and a Specialist degree in Educational Leadership from the University of Alabama.

 During her free time, Mrs. Phillips enjoys spending time with family and friends, playing the keyboard at church, shopping, and traveling.

 Melissa Gillespie began her teaching career in New Hanover County Schools in Wilmington, North Carolina, in 2002.
 She taught Social Studies at E.A.
 Laney High School in Wilmington from 2002 until 2014.

 In 2013, she was recognized as the North Carolina Social Studies Teacher of the Year, New Hanover County Schools Teacher of the Year, and North Carolina Southeastern Regional Teacher of the Year.
 She served on the Governor’s North Carolina Teacher Advisory Council from 2013-2015 and as the District Coordinator for Pre-Service Teachers from 2013 until 2018.

 In 2015, Mrs. Gillespie stepped into an Assistant Principal role at John T. Hoggard High School in Wilmington, and served in that capacity in 2018.
 Mrs. Gillespie and her family moved to Jackson County in the Spring of 2018 and enjoy living in the area.